camunda-community-hub/zeebe-client-node-js/README.md

 })
 ```

 That's it!
-Under the hood, the client lib will construct the OAuth configuration for Camunda Cloud and set the gateway address and port for you.
+Under the hood, the client lib will construct the OAuth configuration for Camunda SaaS and set the gateway address and port for you.

 We recommend the [Zero-conf constructor](#zero-conf) with the configuration passed in via environment variables.
 This allows you to run your application against different environments via configuration.